Skip to main content

 Regional outlets reported on the filing and the plant's role in the local economy.
 Coverage from KCHA News in Charles City described the bankruptcy as a major local development for the community. local bankruptcy coverage The Sioux City Journal also reported the chapter 11 filing and the impact of the plant on the regional poultry supply chain. regional coverage

 Local reporting said the company hoped to build the plant up to 500 employees but was operating at around 150 before the bankruptcy filing. plant employment plans The same reporting said the company notified Iowa officials on September 30, 2024 that it could not afford feed, and the plant stopped processing on October 2, 2024.
-The closure led to layoffs for production workers and caused supply disruptions for growers whose birds no longer had a processing outlet. plant closure and layoffs
+The closure led to layoffs for production workers and caused supply disruptions for growers whose birds no longer had a processing outlet.

 Animal welfare fallout and state response

-The abrupt shutdown left large numbers of broiler chickens without a processing outlet.
-State and local coverage described depopulation activity across multiple Iowa farms, and the Iowa Department of Agriculture confirmed that depopulation began on October 17, 2024 and involved about 1.3 million birds across 13 farms, using methods consistent with American Veterinary Medical Association guidelines.
-Iowa Department of Agriculture update
+The plant shutdown left large numbers of broiler chickens without a processing outlet.
+The Iowa Department of Agriculture confirmed that depopulation began on October 17, 2024 and involved about 1.3 million birds across 13 farms, using methods consistent with American Veterinary Medical Association guidelines.
+Iowa Department of Agriculture update A Fox 9 report said nearly 50 farmers were affected and more than two million chickens were left without feed or processing options after the shutdown. farmers affected by shutdown

-Local reporting later described legal and logistical hurdles that slowed depopulation efforts, including court-related issues that delayed access to some farms.
-The Charles City Press reported that the state eventually culled more than one million broiler chickens and linked the delays to legal roadblocks connected to the closure. state culls reported
+The Charles City Press reported that the state eventually culled more than one million broiler chickens and linked delays to legal roadblocks connected to the closure. state culls reported Once the plant stopped, the supply chain could not re-route production for birds already in the production cycle, leading to depopulation on farms contracted to supply the company's branded program.

 Public funding scrutiny and political response